SCURRENT RESEARCH PROJECTS

 If you have any questions, please email the survey team at firstname.lastname@example.org

-In spring 2018, the National Trafficking Sheltered Alliance launched a service called Rapid Referral.
+In spring 2018, the National Trafficking Sheltered Alliance launched a service called the Alliance Referral System (ARS).
 This service was in response to the realization that most survivor referrals were coming to shelter agencies through interpersonal channels, and referring agencies could not keep up with what shelters were available.

-Rapid Referral allows a referring agency to complete a single, non-identifying form for a survivor candidate and send it to the Institute.
+The Alliance Referral System allows a referring agency to complete a single, non-identifying form for a survivor candidate and send it to the Institute.
 The form is reviewed for completeness and then forwarded to our database of shelter agencies based on the needs of the candidate.

 This analysis will summarize the sources of survivor referrals, the aggregate profile of candidates, and endeavor to determine how efficiently the survivor was placed into a qualified shelter program.